-Prospective students are encouraged to conduct independent research as salary potential and employment opportunities vary based on factors such as work experience and educational qualifications, as well as regional market conditions.
+Salary potential and employment opportunities are determined by numerous factors, such as work experience and educational qualifications, as well as regional market conditions.

 Qualifications for director of operations positions vary, but a bachelor’s degree and appropriate experience are generally minimum requirements.
 Employers often show preference to candidates with advanced degrees, such as an MBA.

 Coursework in a Master of Business Administration degree program typically includes international business, corporate innovations and new ventures, strategic cost management, and production and operations.